zzzprojects/docs/entityframework.net/pages/getting-started/how-to-see-ef-errors.md

 EntityValidationErrors is a collection which represents the entities which couldn't be validated successfully, and the inner collection ValidationErrors per entity is a list of errors on property level.

-Now when the exception occurs, you will see the following message in your log file or console.
+Now, when the exception occurs, you will see the following message in your log file or console.

 ***Entity of type "Blog" in the state "Added" has the following validation errors:***